Apologetics—defending what you failed to think about until you thought about it.

 Imagine a moment I’m projecting my consciousness on you—there, that was easy.

 That is the beauty of religious belief.
-It takes no effort nor academic discipline, but is lauded as some kind of high achievement.
+It takes no effort nor academic discipline, but is lauded as type of high achievement.
 Belief was never intended as an end-point, but a proving ground, a temporary waypoint to truth.
 We test our theories and improve them, retest and share them, accept criticism and hone our hypothesis into a working physical model that creates actual things—results.

 Resting on belief we find there is nothing to do, no equations to solve, no advances in the general knowledge of humanity, so we take to the road and teach the technique on others—and believe harder, like concentrating on it could bend a spoon.
 Dreamy philosophies of heaven and celebrated archaic battles in hairsplitting, immoral grandeur.

 It is not natural to believe in god.
-How many found god having never been persuaded, presented, or indoctrinated by another mere mortal?
+How many have found god having never been persuaded, presented, or indoctrinated by another mere mortal?
 The true wonder of nature hits us the first time our toes touch the grass as a child.
 It’s real and you know it!
 That wonderful mystery spawns curiosities and appreciation all on its own.
 Through beliefs we quickly quell the desire for discovery, resting on our smug fat butts with a specially tailored shortcut to never knowing anything—Faith

 Like a kid that found his dads hatchet, what are we to do with all this free time?
 What else is there to do but injure yourself and everything around you?
 And thinking about thinking about belief.
 Whoa!
 That’s deep!